Find your nearest Badenoch + Clark to speak to a consultant about taking your career to the next level.

 Badenoch + Clark is committed to protecting and respecting your privacy.
 This Candidate Privacy Information Statement describes your privacy rights in relation to the information about you that we process, as well as the steps we take to protect your privacy.
 We know it’s long, but please read this Statement carefully.

-There is an index below so you can go straight to the bits you want if you prefer.
+There is an index below so you can go straight to the relevant section you prefer.

 First, we need to be clear about how we use some words in this statement.